Accreditation associated with Heat Pumps

 How do I know what size heat pump to get?

-With the right system you should never find yourself without heat or hot water, even in the coldest of winters, ask your installer about the output of your system and its proposed efficiency, an oversized heat pump will also cost you more than necessary to run so bare this in mind.
+With the right system you should never find yourself without heat or hot water, even in the coldest of winters, ask your installer about the output of your system and its proposed efficiency, an oversized heat pump will also cost you more than necessary to run so bear this in mind.

 How much should I pay for a heat pump?